sugolov/sugolov.github.io/blog/md/pandoc_blog.md

 ### Other tools

-Other than using raw HTML, I've experimented with static site generators, emacs`org-mode`.
-Maybe some.
+Other than using raw HTML, I've experimented with static site generators and `org-mode`.
 Ranked in terms of experience:

 1. **Hugo**.
 Overall, Hugo was straightforward and easy to set up when starting from a template.
 The one clunky thing was editing the CSS / formatting for custom pages.
 Making a small change to the home page requires understanding how the author set up the site structure
 2. **Jekyll.** This seems like it has the same issues as Hugo except with more Ruby dependencies and sometimes heavy React features.
 It's fine but I like more minimal webpages